HTTP vs HTTPS Explained — How the Web Actually Talks to You

 Does HTTPS make my website completely secure?

-No. HTTPS secures the data while it travels between the browser and your server — that's it.
-It doesn't protect against server-side vulnerabilities like SQL injection, cross-site scripting (XSS), or a poorly secured database.
-Think of HTTPS as an armoured truck transporting your data: it protects the journey, but not what happens at the destination.
+No. HTTPS secures the data while it travels between browser and server.
+It does not protect against server-side bugs, poor access control, XSS, SQL injection, compromised dependencies, or phishing.
+Think of it as an armored truck for your data — excellent protection for the journey, but the warehouse at either end can still be robbed.

 Why does the browser show a padlock — what has it actually verified?